NMCameron/CardGame/README.md

 # CardGame
-A card game from the mind of YoungJoke turned into a game by NMCameron
+A card game from the mind of YoungJoke digitalized by NMCameron